comodopines/practice-git/Exercises.md

 c1     c2                                       c3      c4
 100644 e69de29bb2d1d6434b8b29ae775ad8c2e48c5391 0       file1.txt

+Below are explanation of c1, c2, c3 and c4:
-100644 - c1 defines type of file and its permission (100 being regular file 644 being it permission out of 777) e69de2... - c2 this is the hash of the file1.txt
+1) 100644    - c1 defines type of file and its permission
+               (100 being regular file 644 being it permission out of 777)
+2) e69de2... - c2 this is the hash of the file1.txt
-0 - c3 denotes how many versions of files exist in the repo.
-0 denotes 0th version (only one version) file1.txt - c4 is the file name in staging area.
+3) 0         - c3 denotes how many versions of files exist in
+               the repo.
+0 denotes 0th version (only one version)
+4) file1.txt - c4 is the file name in staging area.
 ```
 </p>
 </details>